matthmr/sole.c/README.md

 #### Mark

+- `RET`: mark the card stack under the cursor
 - `m`: mark the current visible stack card
-- `RET`: mark card
 - `c`: cancel mark

 #### Play

+- `p`: act on mark (send marked stack to the position under the cursor, if possible)
+- `b`: play the bottom card of the current stack into the finishing stack (keeps mark, if possible)
 - `a`: send all possible cards to the finishing stack maintaining the mark as intact as possible
-- `b`: play the bottom card of the current stack into the finishing stack (keeps mark, if possible)
+- `s`: send the visible stack card into the card under the cursor
-- `s`: send the visible stack card into the finishing stack
+- `e`: send the visible stack card into the finishing stack
-- `p`: act on mark (send marked stack to current position, if possible)

 #### Fields

 - `TAB`: cycle fields
-- `q`: go to the previous field, preserving the previous cursor position (keeps mark, if possible)
+- `f`: go to the previous field, preserving the previous cursor position (keeps mark, if possible)
-- `t`: go to the passive mark
+- `r`: go to the passive mark

 #### Misc

 - `SPC`: take a card from the stack
+- `q`: quits the game at any moment

 Invalid plays (acts) will **not** cancel the mark.